y-muller/retromega-remux/README.md

 # Retro Mega Next
 [Pegasus](https://pegasus-frontend.org) theme for handheld devices.

 Adapted from [David Fumberger's RetroMega](https://github.com/djfumberger/retromega) theme.
-Completely rewritten from scratch to simplify code and allow me to add new features easier.
-I looked at each line of code, asking myself "what does it do?", "is it needed?", and "can it be done better?"
+Completely rewritten from scratch by [plaidman](https://github.com/plaidman) to simplify code and allow to add new features easier.
+I am now using it as a base to learn making themes for Pegasus.

 ## Installation and Scraping
 [Download](https://github.com/plaidman/retromega/archive/main.zip) and extract to your [theme directory](http://pegasus-frontend.org/docs/user-guide/installing-themes) under the folder retromega.
 You can then select the theme in the settings menu of Pegasus.